cdapio/cdap/cdap-docs/developer-manual/source/metadata/metadata-ui.rst

 Enabling Metadata Management
 ----------------------------
-Metadata management is enabled automatically in CDAP Local Sandbox and the UI is available at |tracker-local-sandbox-url|.
+Metadata management is enabled automatically in CDAP Sandbox and the UI is available at |tracker-local-sandbox-url|.
 In the Distributed version of CDAP, you must manually enable metadata management in each namespace by visiting
 |literal-tracker-distributed-cdap-url| and pressing the ``"Enable"`` button.